TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Appendix/SupportedFilenamesAndFormats.rst

 If none of these files exist, no documentation will be rendered.

+The files ending in .md contain Markdown, the files ending in .rst contain reStructuredText (reST).

 Rendering formats
 =================

-Using reST is strongly recommended.
+Using reStructuredText (reST) is strongly recommended.

 reST (recommended)
 ------------------